will-moore/parade-crossfilter/README.md

 with the cross-filter, https://dc-js.github.io/dc.js/ and React interaction based on the blog post at https://www.lighttag.io/blog/react-dc-js/.

+# Install

+Install into your omero-web python environment:

+    $ pip install parade-crossfilter

+You will need to have the app configured in your OMERO.web install:

+    $ omero config append omero.web.apps '"parade_crossfilter"'

+Add to 'open_with' config:

+    $ omero config append omero.web.open_with '["Parade", "parade_crossfilter_index", {"supported_objects": ["project", "screen"]}]'

 <a href="https://www.youtube.com/watch?v=FyjGhZxx6es&feature=youtu.be">
     <img src="https://user-images.githubusercontent.com/900055/78835005-57765300-79e7-11ea-873d-a5a2f3a07638.png" width="650px">
 </a>

 ## Questions to Answer